brynnacodes/Track-Suggester/README.md

 #### By Brynna Klamkin-McCarter

 ## Description

 A simple true/false quiz to help students select a language track at Epicodus.
-This webpage is an exercise in how to use JavaScript and Jquery to manipulate the DOM to return values based on user input.
+This webpage is an exercise in how to use JavaScript and jQuery to manipulate the DOM to return values based on user input.

 ## Setup/Installation Requirements